dotnet-foundation/wg-membership/README.md

 ### Joining And Attending Membership Meetings

-- Clone this repo.
-- Open a branch called _github handle_/request-membership
-- Add your name and link to your GitHub handle in the `Members` section below.
-- Raise a PR with this change.
+- [Create an issue](https://github.com/dotnet-foundation/wg-membership/issues/new/choose) using the "Membership" issue template
-- On seeing this [Bill Wagner](https://github.com/BillWagner) will merge and send you the next meetings invite.
+- On seeing this [Bill Wagner](https://github.com/BillWagner) will accept the issue and close it, then send you the next meetings invite.

 ## Members